 How big should my bird's cage be?

-Wood, wicker or bamboo cages may be attractive or decorative but are impossible to clean and disinfect effectively due to their porous nature.
-These cages will NOT confine larger birds as they are quickly chewed apart with great ease.
+Wood, wicker, or bamboo cages may be attractive or decorative but cannot be cleaned and disinfected effectively due to their porous nature.

 An all-metal cage is the most practical to maintain.
-The bars on the cage must be close enough together to prevent the bird from getting its head through the bars.
+The bars on the cage must be close enough together to prevent the bird from escaping or getting its head caught between the bars.
+Appropriate cage bar spacing will vary depending on bird species.

 What sort of perches should I have?